Skip to main content

 A Decade Later

-These phosphorus reduction goals were developed to meet Environmental Response Indicator thresholds guided by a collection of computer models developed and evaluated with nutrient loading and environmental response data collected through 2014.
-With the addition of 10 years of new data, a suite of new and updated harmful algal bloom and hypoxia models, and an increased understanding of the impacts of weather and climate on Environmental Response Indicators, it is time to evaluate and update the modeling approach.
+These phosphorus load reduction goals were developed to meet thresholds guided by a collection of models developed and evaluated with nutrient loading and environmental response data collected through 2014.
+There have been over 10 years of new data, a suite of new and updated HAB and hypoxia models, increased understanding of the impacts of weather and climate, and new information especially on hypoxia impact on fisheries.
+It is time to update the models and to participate in a new ensemble that explores any changes in the response.

 Ensemble Model Approach

-Using the most recent data and building on existing computer models, ten experts will update these computer models to develop and compare environmental response curves in Lake Erie including harmful algal blooms and hypoxia.
-They will compare their results and combine their models into a single, more accurate “ensemble" model.
-Using the ensemble model, the team will develop updated phosphorus-load response curves for how harmful algal blooms, hypoxia, chlorophyll-a, and fisheries respond to nutrient loads, weather, and climate conditions.
+Using the most recent data and building on the models, experts will update them to develop and compare environmental response curves for Lake Erie harmful algal blooms and hypoxia.
+They will compare their results and combine the models into a single ensemble model, following, for example, Fletcher et al. (2018), Scavia et al. (2017), and Walker et al. (2003).
+Using the ensemble model, the team will develop updated phosphorus-load response curves for how the system will respond to nutrient loads, weather, and climate conditions.

 Modeling Team